OptimalDesignLab/optimaldesignlab-wiki/en/pages/writing.md

 ## Writing the Abstract

 I write the abstract last, since it is a summary of the paper.
 The abstract should be as concise and clearly identify the most significant contributions.
 It may be tempting to include details that you struggled to understand or that you find interesting, but _do not do this_.

+## Other Resources

+We have access to Joshua Schimel's book _"Writing Science: how to write papers that get cited and proposals that get funded"_ as an e-book through the RPI library.
+I highly recomend this book.
+We read several chapters as part of our literature review in 2017/2018, and we will likely do so again.
+While the author comes from a different field, his general remarks are quite universal.